Grandkahuna43325/tauri-mobile-nixos-template/README.md

 ## Setup
 type `nix develop`

-after installation run `android-studio` and connect your phone(you need to enable USB debugging).
+after installation run `android-studio` and connect your phone(you need to enable USB debugging). probably optional*

 DON'T INSTALL ANYTHING THROUGH android-studio INSTALL IT WITH flake.nix in androidComposition!!

 you can find the list of aviable oppions [here](https://ryantm.github.io/nixpkgs/languages-frameworks/android/)

+init project with `sh <(curl https://create.tauri.app/sh)`

+cd into your project `cd ProjectName`

+install dependencies with `npm i`

-init project with `npm run tauri android init`
+run `npm run tauri android init` to init project for android

 run your project in dev mode with `npm run tauri android dev`

-before building follow instructions in ./docs/sign_app.md
+before building follow instructions in ./docs/sign_app.md !!

-and run `npm run tauri android build`
+and run `npm run tauri android build`(it takes a while...)

 done!!

+ps: you can use adb to install apk on your phone :)